karabatov/ddpub/README.md

 [[menu]]
 builtin = "feed"
-title = "Built-in page with a list of published notes (non-transient)"
+title = "Built-in page with a list of all published notes"
 ```